 Skip to content

-Last updated: March 2024
+Last updated: May 2024

 I think philosophy has an essential public component, exemplified by Socrates’ marketplace interactions.
 There are moral and nonmoral reasons to engage.
 As such I’ve tried to engage as best I can with my surroundings.
 Below are some of my activities in Beirut and elsewhere: